gabriel20xx/CollabTable/CollabTableAndroid/README.md

 3. Values are saved automatically as you type

 ### Deleting
-- Tap the delete icon next to any list, field, or item
+- Tap the delete icon next to any table, field, or item
 - Confirm the deletion

 ## Synchronization